CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 ### NLTK Methods with the NLTK Corpus

 *All of the code for this section is in a Jupyter Notebook in the GitHub Repository.
-I encourage you to follow along by retyping all of the code, but if you get lost, or want another reference, the code is there as well.
+I encourage you to follow along by retyping all of the code, but if you want another reference, the code is there as well.
 To open it in a Jupyter Notebook, Launch the Notebook and then through the file list that appears in your browser, navigate to where you saved the file.*

 Return to the Jupyter Home Tab in your Browser (or Launch the Jupyter Notebook again), and start a New Python3 Notebook using the 'New' button in the upper right corner.